vacp2p/minimal-swap-poc/README.md

 All significant code imported from the above repo.
 Only minor adjustments to hooking things up and illustrates things in a minimal fashion.

+## Running

+Ensure you have truffle and Ganache installed.
+Ganache should be running.

 ## TODOs

 - Import contracts and run migrations